20th August 2019

 What Can Digital Body Language Tell Us?

-When looking at DBL on an LMS or LXP, for example, there are several things you might look at to determine how learners are engaging with the content.
+When teaching online classes via an LMS or LXP, for example, there are several things you might look at to determine how learners are engaging with the content.
 Say, for example, you’ve just uploaded a new module for customer-facing staff to learn how to deal with conflict management.
 To gain insight into engagement with the new course, you might want to consider factors such as:

 The Length of Time Spent on the Learning Content